 Change How You Sit at Your Desk

 Sitting at your desk might not sound like a situation in which you can hurt your spine or damage it in any way, but that’s not quite the case.
 If you don’t sit at your desk in the right way, you will damage your sitting posture, which can then lead to all kinds of aches and pains later on.
 And because most of us do jobs that involve doing a lot of sitting down, this is a major issue right now.
 Be sure to find a chair that offers a tall and broad support for your back.
 And also invest in a footrest that allows you to elevate your feet as you sit.

 Stretch and Exercise It

 This might sound like a pretty simple thing to get right, but so many people don’t stretch and give their spine the movement and activity it needs.
 There are very simple and non-strenuous exercises and stretches you can do if you want to put your spine in better health.
 For example, taking up yoga or pilates are good options to consider.
 These allow you to give your spine the movement and exercise it needs, but you won’t wear yourself out or become too tired.
-Many people start the day with these activities.
+If you would like to try some exercises for yourself why not try these 25 Exercises to Fix Bad Posture In A Few Minutes A Day, many people start the day with these activities.